Nanny and Orphan-Maker: Dawn of X

 In the new status quo for mutants post House of X and Powers of X, Professor X and Magneto invite all mutants to live on Krakoa and welcome even former enemies into their fold.
-Nanny and Orphan Maker join a loose group of outcast mutants, operating under Mister Sinister: the Hellions, which also included Havok, Kwannon, Empath, John Greycrow, and Wild Child.
-Their first mission put them against Mister Sinister and Madelyne Pryor.
+Nanny and Orphan-Maker join the Hellions, a loose group of outcast mutants operating under Mister Sinister, alongside Havok, Kwannon, Empath, John Greycrow, and Wild Child.